ARM-software/psa-api/doc/fwu/overview/architecture.rst

 In this type of implementation, it is still beneficial for the update service to perform some verification of firmware updates: this can reduce the system impact of a malicious or accidental invalid update.

-As the PRoT does not trust the staging, or the update service which writes to it, this architecture is referred to as an "untrusted staging" implementation.
+As the PRoT does not trust the staging, or the update service which writes to it, this architecture is referred to as an *untrusted staging* implementation.

 .. _trusted-client: